 2. Define Your Goals

 Living on a budget is certainly good for your financial health but it’s important to understand what you want to achieve when you’re making one.
-Understanding what your priorities are provides some much-needed direction that will help you manage your cash more effectively.
+Understanding what your priorities are provides some much-needed direction that will help you manage your cash more effectively, whether you’re a college student or managing a budget for your business.
 Your budget should ultimately reflect what your end goals are and how you plan to achieve them.

 For instance, if you’re trying to pay off high-interest credit cards you’ll want to look for ways to cut your nonessential spending so you can redirect the money toward your debt.
 If you’re saving up for a down payment on a home your budget should reflect your time frame for reaching your goal.
 Whatever you’re working towards you need to make sure that your budget is designed to maximize the odds of success.